wallacebrf/Synology-to-TrueNAS/README.md

 ## 21.)
 Schedule SMART tests
 <div id="Schedule_SMART_tests"></div>

-Truenas as of 25.10 has removed the ability to perform SMART tests or view SMART data in the GUI.
+TrueNAS as of 25.10 has removed the ability to perform SMART tests or view SMART data in the GUI.
 I am using my own custom scheduler to still perform SMART tests

 **Custom SMART Scheduler**